cozybearr/Discord-Bot/README.md

 ![Status badge](https://img.shields.io/badge/Status-Archived-important)

-**Update**(30 Nov.
+**Update** (30 Nov.
 2021): Try using Selenium to do Youtube scrapping for video link

 ## Dataset Information

-A trivial bot to play music and other trivial stuff 😇
+🎼🎶 A trivial bot to play music and other trivial stuff 😇

 ## Requirements